obiba/opal-doc/admin/configuration.rst

       ProxyPassReverse / https://localhost:8443/
   </VirtualHost>

-For performance, you can also activate Apache's compression module (mod_deflate) with the following settings (note the json content type setting) in file */etc/apache2/mods-available/deflate.conf*:
+For performance, you can also activate Apache's compression module (requires ``deflate`` module) with the following settings (note the json content type setting) in file */etc/apache2/mods-available/deflate.conf*:

 .. code-block:: text